Newton Airport (New Jersey)

 Newton Airport was a privately owned, public-use airport three miles south of Newton, in Sussex County, New Jersey.
 It closed in 2013, after it was purchased for $3.5M by Public Service Electric & Gas Company to be used to stage electrical power equipment used in constructing new transmission lines.
 FAA removed it from the A/FD and listed it as closed in the June 27, 2013 edition.

 Facilities

 Newton Airport covered 90 acre; its asphalt runway was 6/24 2,546 x 45 ft.
 In 2008 the airport had 10,695 general aviation operations.
 18 aircraft were then based at this airport: 56% ultralight, 39% single-engine and 6% helicopter.

+Redevelopment

+As of 2026, Andover Township is trying to attract data center construction on the property, and has modified zoning rules to allow that use.
+There is opposition to the move by some residents.